Bootstrapping and improving LLM fine-tuning

 In this post, we started by comparing prompt engineering and fine-tuning.
 Then we demonstrated how we can use Okareo’s synthetic data generators and classification evaluations to accelerate fine-tuning of an intent detection model for a RAG system.
 In a future post, we will showcase how Okareo can be used to help you fine-tune and evaluate other stages of your RAG pipeline, including retrieval and generation.

 Language models behave in unpredictable ways.
-This can be charming if you’re messing around with ChatGPT, but in high stakes situations, an LLM that goes off script can be reputationally or materially harmful.
+This can be charming if you’re messing around with ChatGPT, but in high stakes situations, a large language model (LLM) that goes off script can be reputationally or materially harmful.
 To avoid such gaffes, we want to ensure that models deployed in production behave predictably and factually.
 In this post, we show you how to use instruction fine-tuning to improve your LLM's performance and how Okareo can accelerate your fine-tuning workflow.

 Why fine-tune when you can prompt?